Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Simple and Fast Marriage Green Cards

-If the petition is being sponsored by a U.S. citizen, then the I-485 adjustment of status can be filed concurrently (together) with the I-130.
+If a U.S. citizen sponsors the petition, they can file the I-485 adjustment of status concurrently (together) with the I-130.
 This is because you don’t have to wait for your priority date to become current, as a green card is always available for marriage-based green cards.
-Concurrently filing for a marriage-based green card can expedite the processing time for your petition.
-Whether concurrent or separate filings, once the I-485 petition is approved, you will be eligible to receive your green card.

 No one wants to be separated from their fiancé(e) or spouse, even for a short time during the immigration process.
 That’s why hiring an immigration attorney is essential for a successful and smooth immigration process.
 To ensure that you save both time and money, turn to experts you can trust.